 Employers aren’t necessarily impressed by your ability to recite facts and figures learned in your classes.
-Instead, they want to see tangible evidence of what you learned and there’s no better way to do that then with an ePortfolio—especially for those in creative fields.
+Instead, they want to see tangible evidence of what you learned and there’s no better way to do that than with an ePortfolio—especially for those in creative fields.
 An ePortfolio enables you to upload assignments and simultaneously reflect on skills.
-You can also easily share your work and its searchable by potential employers.
+You can also easily share your work and it’s searchable by potential employers.
 If you worked on the student newspaper, upload your articles.
 Document your time studying abroad or share a video showing an art exhibition you helped bring to life.
 Check out examples of liberal arts ePortfolios here.

 Show Me the Jobs!

 Think the only job available to you is teaching?
 Think again!
 Here are just some examples of viable career opportunities for a liberal arts degree: